-According to 2022 parent company financial statement, the share of profit of associates and joint ventures accounted for using equity method, net decrease by NT\$ 211,700,000 because some investees were infected by the energy cost and global inflation, which reduced the customers' expenditures.
-The share of profit of associates and joint ventures accounted for using equity method, net of 2022 is NT\$ 924,430,000, and that of 2021 is NT\$ 1,136,130,000.
+According to 2023 parent company financial statement, the share of profit of associates and joint ventures accounted for using equity method, net decrease by NT\$ 85,010,000, resulting from the inflation and unfavorable global economic factors, which reduced the end-market demands.
+Some investees' profit dropped due to the pace of inventory reduction in industrial chains.

-The Company will continue to catch up with the needs of customers and market trends, integrate the supply chain services from upstream to downstream to enhance the new product development, employ the AI and AOI technology to improve the production efficiency, carry out the energy saving and carbon reduction and water recycling measures, develop environmentally and high-added products.
-Please refer to page 169 for detailed the future product development plan.
+The Company will continue to catch up with the needs of customers and market trends and introduce AI and AOI technology to improve the manufacturing efficiency.
+In addition, the Company keeps implementing the energy saving, carbon reduction and water recycling measures to friendly co-exist with the environment.
+Besides, integrating the value chain to use recycled material to develop environmentally and high-added products.
+Please refer to page 177 for detailed the future product development plan.